Hadley Richardson: Paris

 In Paris, Richardson and Hemingway lived in a small apartment at 74, rue du Cardinal Lemoine in the Latin Quarter.
 In the winter of 1921, he discovered the Shakespeare and Company bookshop, which also functioned as a lending library and was run by American expatriate Sylvia Beach.
 Richardson went there to buy James Joyce's works, which she liked, because Beach had published Joyce's Ulysses.
 The Hemingways first met Joyce at the book shop in March 1922.

-Ernest Hemingway (left), with Harold Loeb, Lady Duff Twysden (in hat), Hadley Richardson Hemingway, Donald Ogden Stewart (obscured), and Pat Guthrie (far left) in Pamplona, Spain, July 1925.
+Ernest Hemingway (left), with Harold Loeb, Lady Duff Twysden (in hat), Hadley Richardson Hemingway, Donald Ogden Stewart (obscured), and Pat Guthrie (far right) in Pamplona, Spain, July 1925.

 Through Anderson's letters of introduction, Hemingway met Ezra Pound, who invited the couple for tea, and they were invited to Gertrude Stein's salon.
 Stein in turn visited the young couple in their apartment.
 Hemingway's and Stein's relationship turned hostile after Hemingway gained fame (see Hemingway's Boat, Paul Hendrickson, 2011, and Hemingway, Kenneth Lynn, 1987).
 That spring, Richardson and Hemingway traveled to Italy and, in the summer, to Germany.
 Richardson went alone to Geneva in December 1922 to meet Hemingway who was covering a peace conference.
 It was during this trip, while waiting for a train at the Gare de Lyon, that Richardson misplaced and lost a suitcase filled with Hemingway's manuscripts.
 Devastated and angry at the loss of his work, he blamed her.

 A few months later, when they learned Richardson was pregnant, the couple decided to move to Toronto for the child's birth.
 Before they left, the couple went for the first time to watch the bullfighting and the running of the bulls at the Festival of San Fermín in Pamplona.
 Their son John Hadley Nicanor Hemingway was born on October 10, 1923, in Toronto.
 He was named for his mother Hadley and for the young Spanish matador Nicanor Villalta, who had impressed Hemingway the previous summer.
 The baby was healthy, and the birth quick; Hemingway missed it, as he had been sent to New York on assignment, and was returning on a train when his wife went into labor.
 Richardson nicknamed the infant Bumby.